GamerBene19/BFS-Simulators/Randoom Access Machine/README.md

 STORE(69)
 ```

-## Example
+## Examples

+The examples also be found in `./examples/`.
+Move and rename (or alternatively specify their paths via `--path` flag) to execute them

+### Basic example

 Stores value 10 into cell 1 and value 2 into cell 2 first and then multiplies value of cell 1 with value of cell 2 and stores output in cell 3.
-This program can also be found in example.txt.
-Rename it to program.txt to try it out

 ```
 C-LOAD(10)